DeBAAT/EABaatScripts/README.md

 | ++ | *ImExImportConnectorsJAVA* | A JavaScript based on the [EA Excel import-export](https://bellekens.com/ea-excel-import-export/) tool from Geert Bellekens.
 It contains some methods to import Connector information from an Excel file. |
 | ++ | *ImExImportElementsJAVA* | A JavaScript based on the [EA Excel import-export](https://bellekens.com/ea-excel-import-export/) tool from Geert Bellekens.
 It contains some methods to import Element information from an Excel file. |

+## Remarks

+These scripts are good enough for my needs.
+Feel free to reuse it, fork it, modify it, etc. but please mention it when you encounter any quircks or bugs or other discrepancies.

+## How to install

+There are several ways to install these scripts:
+1. Create empty script and copy/paste file contents
+1. Import xml file
+Check the EA User Guide for more information on [Scripting](https://sparxsystems.com/enterprise_architect_user_guide/16.1/add-ins___scripting/the_scripter_window.html).

+### Manual installation

+Follow these steps to install a package script from a source file:
+1. Create new Project Browser group "BaatPackageScripts"
+1. Create new JavaScript "ModelCountDuplicateTaggedValues"
+1. Open newly created script
+1. Open file "ModelCountDuplicateTaggedValues.js"
+1. Replace all existing code in the open script with the code in the JS file Repeat these steps for all files, check the group to put them in.
+The file "ImExScripts.xml" contains all scripts related to the Im/Export of Elements and Connectors, including the necessary lib scripts.

+### Import XML file

+Follow these steps to import a script from an XML file:
+1. Use menu "Settings => Transfer => Import Reference Data"
+1. Select the XML file to import, e.g. "ModelCountDuplicateTaggedValues.xml"
+1. Select "Automation Scripts" and import the contents of the XML file